josemvas/jobrun/README.rst

 - LSF
 - Slurm

-and the following simulation codes:
+and the following simulation packages:

 - Gaussian
 - VASP